Garibaldi Provincial Park

 Barrier Civil Defence Zone – The area below and adjacent to the Barrier, a geological feature upholding Garibaldi Lake is considered hazardous.
 Although imminent danger is unlikely, special regulations are in effect to make you aware of the potential danger and to minimize the risk to life and property in the event of a slide.
 Posted signs identify the Civil Defence Zone.
 Do not camp, stop or linger while travelling through the Zone.
 Camping or remaining overnight at or near the Garibaldi Lake parking lot is prohibited.
 Developed campgrounds are located nearby at Alice Lake, Brandywine Falls and Nairn Falls Provincial Parks.

-Camping fees for Garibaldi Lake and Taylor Meadows are required between May 01st and November 15th and must be paid in full at the trailhead Fee Station.
+Camping fees are in effect year round and must be paid in full before entering the park.
 Proof of payment must be carried at all times while in the park.

 There are no garbage facilities so always pack out what you pack in!